Go West (song): Pet Shop Boys version

-In 1992, when Pet Shop Boys were asked by Derek Jarman to perform at an AIDS charity event at The Haçienda nightclub in Manchester, Chris Lowe of the duo selected "Go West" as the song they would perform.
+In 1992, when Pet Shop Boys were asked by Derek Jarman to perform at an AIDS charity event at the Haçienda nightclub in Manchester, Chris Lowe of the duo selected "Go West" as the song they would perform.
 Though singer Neil Tennant was unable to remember the lyrics during that performance, the two decided to record it as a single.

 Release

-The original single version of the song, set for an earlier release in 1992 as a non-album single, was never used.
-However, both its extended dance mix, and its similarly unreleased B-side "Forever in Love" (an edited version was released on Very Relentless in 1993), were eventually released on the 2001 expanded reissue of Very.
-Instead, the song was released in a different version on September 6, 1993, as the second single from Very, and featuring the B-side "Shameless".
-This release included remixes by Brothers in Rhythm, Farley & Heller, Kevin Saunderson, and Mark Stent.
+The original recording of "Go West", intended for release in 1992 as a non-album single, was never used.
+Instead, a different version was released on September 6, 1993, as the second single from Very, featuring the B-side "Shameless".
+Bonus tracks included remixes of "Go West" by Brothers in Rhythm, Farley & Heller, Kevin Saunderson, and Mark Stent.
+The album track of "Go West" on Very is 5:03 minutes, followed by 2 minutes of silence and the brief hidden track "Postscript", for a total of 8:21 minutes.
+The 12-inch mix of the 1992 version, and its intended B-side "Forever in Love", were released in 2001 on Very: Further Listening 1992–1994.

 The single peaked at number two on the UK Singles Chart and number one in Finland, Germany and Iceland.
 The single also reached number one in Ireland, becoming the last of the duo's four Irish number-one singles to date, and topped the US Billboard Dance Music/Club Play Singles chart.